chadgeary/cloudblock/gcp/README.md

 # a public SSH key for SSH access to the instance via user `ubuntu`.
 # cat ~/.ssh/id_rsa.pub

-# mgmt_cidr
-# an IP range granted webUI and SSH access (without VPN).
-Also permitted PiHole DNS if dns_novpn = 1.
-# deploying from home?
-This should be your public IP address with a /32 suffix.

 # gcp_billing_account
 # The billing ID for the google cloud account

 # gcp_user
 # The GCP user
 ```

+>**Note**: Modify `mgmt_cidr` only if you must allow access to the deployed resources from a machine that is **not** the machine that is deploying this code *OR* if you must allow-list IPv6.
+# mgmt_cidr
+# an IP range granted webUI, EC2 SSH access.
+Also permitted PiHole DNS if dns_novpn = 1 (default).
+# deploying from home?
+This should be your public IP address with a /32 suffix.

 # Post-Deployment
 - See terraform output for VPN Client configuration files link and the Pihole WebUI address.